heavenlybilly/fauxy/readme.md

 # Fauxy

-Fauxy is a lightweight wrapper around **faker.js** and **MSW** (Mock Service Worker), designed to simplify mocking data and API requests for both front-end and back-end development.
+Fauxy is a lightweight wrapper around **faker.js** and **MSW** (Mock Service Worker), designed to simplify mocking data and API requests for front-end development.
 MSW is used as-is (imported directly from the package), while Faker is wrapped with a special API that adds some convenience helpers and customizations.
 I created Fauxy primarily for my own convenience, but I hope it can be useful to others as well.